 Further information on the Pupil Premium Grant can be found at https://www.gov.uk/guidance/pupil-premium-information-for-schools-and-alternative-provision-settings

-If you have any further questions please contact the school office to make an appointment with Mrs Marsh.
+If you have any further questions please contact our school's Inclusion Manager, Mrs Sharon Marsh.